1994 FIFA World Cup Group A: Switzerland vs Colombia

 To have any hope of finishing in third place and a potential spot in the round of 16, Colombia needed a victory against already-qualified Switzerland and also needed Romania to lose to the United States in the match played simultaneously.
-They took the lead through Hernán Gaviria just before half-time.
-Gaviria was substituted late in the second half, and his replacement, Harold Lozano, doubled Colombia's lead in the last minute of the game.
+Colombia took the lead in the 44th minute through Hernán Gaviria with a header to the left of the net that Switzerland goalkeeper Marco Pascolo got a hand to but failed to keep out.
+Gaviria was substituted late in the second half, and his replacement, Harold Lozano, doubled Colombia's lead in the last minute of the game with a low shot to the left of the net from the right edge of the six yard box.
 Colombia had managed the win they needed, but were eliminated anyways because the United States lost 1-0 to Romania.